Purp1eW0lf/Blue-Team-Notes/README.md

 # or even more
 | outstring -width 4096
 #use whatever width number appropiate to print your results without truncation

+#you can also stack it with ft.
+For example:
+Get-ItemProperty -Path "HKLM:\System\CurrentControlSet\services\*" |
+ft PSChildName, ImagePath -autosize | out-string -width 800
 ```
 Look no elipses!
 ![image](https://user-images.githubusercontent.com/44196051/120917410-0e7f6480-c6a7-11eb-8546-0a59da8cd181.png)